Staying home means you can wear whatever the heck you want.

 By using one yourself, you recall a more formal period – and do so positively.

-Remember, there is a difference between being timeless and looking dated.
+Remember, there is a difference between showing timeless style and looking dated.

 One is about embracing what's always worked, the other is about using trends that are in the proverbial grave.